 In my experience, this is actually what has helped Shimano become the world’s most popular reel manufacturer – every single reel, from their cheapest to their most expensive, seem to be great value for the price.
 The Sienna holds its own with reels twice as expensive, while the Stradic is the favorite of almost everyone who owns it.

 Of course, this leaves a person wondering, what is the top rated Shimano spinning reel for the money?
 We’ll make it easy on you and go over their most popular reels from best to worst.
 So, starting off is our pick for the best!

 Shimano Stradic FK HG*** Click here for more info **

-Our choice as the best value reel from Shimano is the Stradic!
+Our choice as the best value reel from the company is the Shimano Stradic!
 Anyone you talk to that uses the Stradic is blown away by the smoothness, the weight, the design, the durability, and everything else about it.
 Not only is it one of their top reels, it’s also one of the highest quality available out of any on the marketplace.

-What’s so great about the Stradic?
+What’s so great about the Shimano Stradic?
 Here are a few things in review:

 - 6 ball bearings – The Stradic has 6 high quality ball bearings, helping it be a very smooth reeling machine.

 - 6.9-11.3 oz Weight Range – The Stradic is a fairly light reel, starting off as little as 6.9 ounces and going up to 11.3 ounces depending on the model you get.

 - 6.0:1 and 6.2:1 Gear Ratio – Depending on the model you get, the Stradic is a fairly fast reeling reel.
 It reels between 31 and 41 inches of line per crank of the reel.